fideltfg/userfrosting-install-script/README.md

 - Database seeding still requiers user input.
 When asked enter 0,1,2 to select all seeds.

 ## Work-Arounds
-Inorder to prevent users from flooding Let's encrypts servers when testes this script the '--test-cert' flagg is set for certbot.
-This should be removed before final deployment.
-Or run the following command...
+Inorder to prevent users from flooding Let's encrypts servers when testes this script the `--test-cert` flagg is set for certbot.
+This needs to be removed before final deployment.
+Run the following command to do this.
 ```
 sudo certbot --nginx -d "example.com" --non-interactive --agree-tos -m "youremail@example.com"
 ```